-Am I knowledgeable about the needs and expecta Have I developed a range of products and services Do I have the necessary infrastructure and facilitie visitors?
-Am I able to communicate effectively with visitors Have I developed a strong customer service appro Is my experience safe and accessible for all visitor Is my experience sustainable and beneficial to the
+Am I knowledgeable about the needs and expectations of my target audience?
+Have I developed a range of products and services that cater to different visitor interests and preferences?
+Do I have the necessary infrastructure and facilities to provide a comfortable and enjoyable experience for visitors?
+Am I able to communicate effectively with visitors from different cultural and linguistic backgrounds?
+Have I developed a strong customer service approach and training program for my staff?
+Is my experience safe and accessible for all visitors?
+Is my experience sustainable and beneficial to the local community and economy?